AnthonyValenti/NHL-Skater-Analysis/README.md

 # NHL-Skater-Analysis
-Checkout this project here: https://playeranalysis.netlify.app Basic web app designed with Javascript, backend built with Node.js and MongoDB This basic web app aims to display and compare advanced NHL offensive and defensive skater metrics.
+Checkout this project here: https://playeranalysis.netlify.app \n FrontEnd designed with Javascript, backend built with Node.js and MongoDB.
+This basic web app aims to display and compare advanced NHL offensive and defensive skater metrics.
 The four stats tracked are:
 Goals for per 60 minutes played (GF/60)